ACE-Foundation/ace-foundation/ACE_Ledger_Certificate.md

-# **ACE Certificate — Technical Interpretation**
+# **ACE_Ledger_Certificate v1.0.0**
+Technical Specification for ACE Certificates

-## **1. A Complete, Deterministic Execution**
+## **1. Purpose and Scope**

-An ACE Certificate represents the full, self‑contained output of a single ACE Engine execution for a specific customer, year, and scenario.
+An ACE Certificate is the **deterministic, cryptographically anchored output** of a single ACE‑ENGINE execution for a specific entity, reporting year, and scenario.
-It includes:
+It represents the **institutional ledger state** for that reporting period and provides a complete, reproducible record of:

-- the exact input
+- the input
 - the domain profile
-- the soil parameters
+- the soil and biomass parameters
-- the internal nitrogen and carbon state
+- the nitrogen and carbon state
 - the pool transitions
+- the fossil emissions
-- the final ledger state
+- the net climate effect
-- the ACE version and method
+- the ACE method and version

-Nothing is missing.
-Any party with access to the ACE Engine can reproduce the result bit‑for‑bit.
+- the calculation hash anchors

+The certificate is **not** a mutable object.
+It is a **portable, verifiable, institutional record** derived from the ACE ledger.

 ---

-## **2. A Cryptographically Anchored Ledger State**
+## **2. Certificate as Deterministic Execution Output**

+An ACE Certificate contains the **full, self‑contained execution trace** of ACE‑ENGINE:

+- exact MRV input
+- domain profile
+- soil parameters
+- nitrogen and carbon pools
+- internal state transitions
+- fossil emissions
+- net CO₂e result
+- ACE‑GRADE (from REGISTRATION)
+- ACE method version
+- calculation metadata

+Nothing is omitted.
+Any party with access to ACE‑ENGINE can reproduce the certificate **bit‑for‑bit**.

+This ensures:

+- determinism
+- transparency
+- auditability
+- scientific reproducibility

+---

+## **3. Cryptographic Anchoring**

-The certificate contains four SHA‑256 hash anchors binding:
+Each certificate contains four SHA‑256 hash anchors:

+1. **Input Hash**
+   Hash of the MRV input and metadata.

+2. **Scenario Hash**
+   Hash of the domain profile and scenario configuration.

+3. **Calculation Hash**
+   Hash of the full ACE‑ENGINE execution trace.

+4. **Method Hash**
+   Hash of the ACE method version and methodology.

+These anchors bind:

 - the input
 - the scenario
-- the calculation (the execution itself)
+- the execution
-- the method (ACE version + methodology)
+- the method

-These anchors ensure:

-- integrity
-- immutability
-- auditability
-- reproducibility
+…into a single immutable institutional record.

 This is not a blockchain.
-It is an **institutional ledger hash layer** designed for verifiable, deterministic state.
+It is an **institutional hash‑anchored ledger artifact** designed for verifiable, deterministic state.

 ---

-## **3. A Full Accounting of Biophysical Flows**
+## **4. Certificate as Ledger State**

-The certificate contains the complete nitrogen and carbon bookkeeping for the year, including:
+The ACE Certificate represents the **ledger state** for the reporting year:

 - nitrogen fixation
 - nitrogen losses
 - biomass uptake
-- pool changes
+- soil carbon pool transitions
-- CO₂e storage
 - fossil emissions
 - net climate effect

-This constitutes the **ledger state** for the reporting period.
+- ACE‑GRADE
+- certificate creation or retirement flags

+This state is:

+- complete
+- internally consistent
+- cryptographically anchored
+- reproducible
+- independent of external databases

+The certificate is a **snapshot of institutional truth**, not a mutable object.

 ---

+## **5. Certificate and Event Integration**

+The certificate is linked to the ACE ledger through:

+- **CREATION‑TX** (if negative emissions)
+- **REDEMPTION‑TX** (if positive emissions must be matched)
+- **REGISTRATION** (annual state update)

+The certificate is **not** stored directly in the ledger.
+Instead, it is **reconstructed deterministically** from:

+- ACE‑ENGINE execution
+- CREATION‑TX or REDEMPTION‑TX
+- REGISTRATION state

+This ensures:

+- no duplication
+- no mutable objects
+- no divergence between ledger and certificate

+---

-## **4. Proof That ACE Is Not ETL**
+## **6. Proof That ACE Is Not ETL**

-The certificate demonstrates the ACE execution model:
+The certificate demonstrates that ACE is a **ledger engine**, not a transformation pipeline:

 - the input remains untouched
-- the state is produced deterministically
+- the engine produces deterministic state
-- the engine does not mutate any database
+- no database is mutated
 - the result is cryptographically anchored
 - the entire execution is certifiable
+- the certificate is a portable institutional artifact

-ACE is a **ledger engine**, not a transformation pipeline.
+ACE is not ETL.
+ACE is **deterministic execution → ledger anchoring → certificate reconstruction**.

 ---

-## **5. A Portable, Verifiable, Future‑Proof Record**
+## **7. Certificate Portability and Verification**

 An ACE Certificate is designed to be:

 - stored